eseidel/clank/README.md

 Treasure Hunter
 Master Burglar (Not really any choice, just a limited Magic Spring?)

-### Effect ordering / Conditional effects
+### Conditional effects
-Gem Collector
-Queen of Hearts
-The Mountain King
-Rebel Captain
-Rebel Scout
-Rebel Soldier
-Rebel Miner
-Kobold Merchant
-Archeologist
+Gem Collector // Do you get a refund for previously purchased gems?

 ### Effect Ordering / Additive Effects
 Swagger